digitie/transmission-remote-dotnet/trunk/README.txt

 	* drphrozen for the Danish translation.
 	* Első András for the Hungarian translation.
 	* liuzhiyi for the Chinese translation.
+    * Woodzu for the Polish translation.
 ABOUT
 ----------------------------

 transmission-remote-dotnet is a feature rich client to transmission-daemon (a client to a client).
 The user interface is inspired by uTorrent, and its aim is to make using a remote machine for torrents as convenient as a local machine.

 FEATURES
 ----------------------------